doka-guide/doka-labeler/README.md

     - igsekor
 ```

-### PR matches `meta`data from your markdown files
+### PR matches `meta` data from your markdown files

-Use `meta` condition to label PR which was has a certain values from your Markdown metadata (aka front matter).
+Use the `meta` condition to label PR, which has certain values from your Markdown metadata (aka front matter).

-For example, apply label "article" when the front matter of the file has an "article" tag:
+For example, apply the label "article" when the front matter of the file has an "article" tag:

 ```yml
 article: